 Our BCFT ensemble consists of the following data:

-with fixed central charge $c\gg 1$, a list of $g$-functions, one for each boundary condition $a$; dimensions of scalar bulk operators $h_i=\bar h_i$ and dimensions of boundary operators $h_I$; and random OPE coefficients $C_{ijk}$ (bulk-bulk-bulk), $B_{IJK}^{(abc)}$ (boundary-boundary-boundary), and $D_{iI}^{(a)}$ (bulk-boundary).
-There is a discrete list of operators with dimensions below the black hole threshold (corresponding to conical defects in gravity), and a continuum of operators above that.
-We specify first and second moments in this ensemble such that they are consistent with the universal asymptotics\cite{CMMT19,Kusuki18,NT22,Kusuki21}. \item Section~\ref{sec:3dgrav} introduces the 3D gravity model we study in this paper: Einstein gravity in AdS$_3$ coupled to conical defects, EOW branes, one-dimensional defects along branes (which we call kinks), zero-dimensional defects from intersecting conical defects and branes (which we call punctures).
-In this model, conical defects correspond to local BCFT bulk operators below the black hole threshold, EOW branes connect borders with same boundary conditions, and kinks correspond to local BCFT boundary operators below the black hole threshold.
+with fixed central charge $c\gg 1$, a list of $g$-functions, one for each boundary condition $a$; dimensions of bulk operators $(h_i,\bar h_i)$ and dimensions of boundary operators $h_I$; and random OPE coefficients $C_{ijk}$ (bulk-bulk-bulk), $B_{IJK}^{(abc)}$ (boundary-boundary-boundary), and $D_{iI}^{(a)}$ (bulk-boundary).
+There is a discrete spectrum of both bulk and boundary operators with dimensions below the black hole threshold, and a continuum spectrum above it.
+We specify the first and second moments of the ensemble such that they are consistent with the universal asymptotics \cite{CMMT19,Kusuki18,NT22,Kusuki21}. \item Section~\ref{sec:3dgrav} introduces the 3D gravity model we study in this paper: Einstein gravity in AdS$_3$ coupled to conical defects, EOW branes, one-dimensional defects along branes (which we call kinks), and zero-dimensional defects at the intersection of conical defects and branes (which we call punctures).
+In this model, conical defects correspond to local BCFT bulk operators below the black hole threshold, EOW branes connect borders with the same boundary conditions, and kinks correspond to local BCFT boundary operators below the black hole threshold.
 As we will see, the existence of punctures is important for consistency with the BCFT ensemble.